Thinkmill/manypkg/packages/get-packages/README.md

 # @manypkg/get-packages

-> A simple utility to get the packages from a monorepo, whether they're using Yarn, Bolt, Lerna, pnpm or Rush
+> A simple utility to get the packages from a monorepo, whether they're using Yarn, npm, Lerna, pnpm or Rush

 This library exports `getPackages` and `getPackagesSync`.
 It is intended mostly for use of developers building tools that want to support different kinds of monorepos as an easy way to write tools without having to write tool-specific code.
-It supports Yarn, Bolt, Lerna, pnpm, Rush and single-package repos(where the only package is the the same as the root package).
+It supports Yarn, npm, Lerna, pnpm, Rush and single-package repos(where the only package is the the same as the root package).
 This library uses `@manypkg/find-root` to search up from the directory that's passed to `getPackages` or `getPackagesSync` to find the project root.

 ```typescript
 import { getPackages, getPackagesSync } from "@manypkg/get-packages";